STRIDES-Codes/Cancer-Health-Disparities-through-genomic-epidemiology-Lens/README.md

   * DEG versus 5-year survival by ethnicity / race
 8. Stratify analysis by all genes, genes overlapping clinical tests
   * measure how much information each gene adds to outcomes in a by-ancestry manner
-9. ?
-Compartive immune infiltration by race using CIBERSORT
+9. Compartive immune infiltration by race using CIBERSORT
   * immune cells associated with PFS/OS, by race
-  * immune clusters associated with PFS/OS, by race

 ### Workflow Graphic